BOUSBOULA-MOUAD/DS-2025/ml/read me .md

 **NOM** : BOUSBOULA MOUAD
+Advanced Paste includes several text-based paste options.
+You find these options in the **Advanced Paste** window.
+Open the window by using the activation shortcut.
+You can also use customizable keyboard commands to directly invoke a paste action with quick keys.
 # Compte Rendu - Classification de la Qualité du Vin avec K-NN

 ## 1. Description du Projet